planet-lia/lia-docs/content/examples/aiming-at-the-opponent.md

 ## Explanation

-In order to aim at the opponent we need to make our unit turn towards it.
+In order to aim at the opponent we need to make warrior unit turn towards it.
-Deciding about where to turn is achieved by calculating the angle between the unit's orientation and the opponent as show in the image below.
+Deciding about where to turn is achieved by calculating the angle between the warrior's orientation and the opponent as show in the image below.
 With every [GameState](/api/#gamestate) you receive ```orientationAngle``` for each unit.
 The ```aiming angle``` is the angle from unit's orientation towards the point.
 If the ```aiming angle``` is ```0``` the unit is looking directly towards the opponent, if it is positive the unit is looking to the right side of the opponent and if it is negative it is looking towards the left side of the opponent.

 <br>
  <div style="text-align:center"><img src="/static/examples/images/angles.png" alt="Angles" width="40%"/></div>

-When we calculate the aiming angle we just need to make our unit turn towards the direction that will decrease the size of the aiming angle.
+When we calculate the aiming angle we just need to make our warrior turn towards the direction that will decrease the size of the aiming angle.

 Library [MathUtil](/api/#mathutil) has a couple of helper functions that you can use for quicker bot development.